casid/jte/DOCUMENTATION.md

 }
 ```

-To do this, you need to create a `TemplateEngine` with the `createPrecompiled` factory method and specify where compiled template classes are located.
-Currently there are two options available to do this.
+To do this, you must create a `TemplateEngine` with the `createPrecompiled` factory method and specify where compiled template classes are located.
+Currently, there are two options available to do this.

 ### Using a directory on your server

-When using this method you need to deploy the precompiled templates to your server.
+You must deploy the precompiled templates to your server when using this method.

 ```java
 Path targetDirectory = Path.of("jte-classes"); // This is the directory where compiled templates are located.